nlesc-nano/auto-FOX/docs/2_rmsd.rst

 can be calculated with the :meth:`.MultiMolecule.init_rmsd` method using the following command:``rmsd = mol.init_rmsd(atom_subset=None)``.
-The resulting ``rmsd`` is a Pandas_ dataframe, an object which is effectively a hybrid between a dictionary and a Numpy_ array.
+The resulting ``rmsd`` is a Pandas_ dataframe, an object which is effectively a hybrid between a dictionary and a NumPy_ array.

 Below is an example RMSD of a CdSe quantum dot pacified with formate ligands.
 The RMSD is printed for cadmium, selenium and oxygen atoms.